Gar0o0/DevOps/readme.md

 ## Prerequisite
 OS - Windows10 or Windows server 2012 or higher.

-Must installed Docker for windows and switch to windows containers...
+Must installed Docker for windows and switched to windows containers...

 ## Installation